 Message from the Director

 Magnesium is the lightest among structural metals, and its alloys are used for personal computers, mobile phones and other applications.
-In 2003, at Kumamoto University, we developed an innovative Mg alloy that is superior in both strength and heat resistance, called “KUMADAI heat resistant magnesium alloy”.
-Later, in 2012 we also developed “KUMADAI non-flammable Mg Alloy”.
+In 2003, at Kumamoto University, we developed an innovative Mg alloy that is superior in both strength and heat resistance, called “KUMADAI heat resistant Mg alloy”.
+Later, in 2012 we also developed “KUMADAI Non-flammable Mg Alloy”.
 The development of these alloys is increasingly attracting attention from industries in Japan and around the world.
 Kumamoto University is currently advancing with the development of this material for expanded applications to a number of industries.
 For instance, using KUMADAI magnesium alloys in automobiles and airplanes enables reduction in carbon dioxide emissions and improvement in fuel efficiency making KUMADAI magnesium alloy an “ecologically friendly material”.

 With the aim to make in Kumamoto University the R&D base for this magnesium alloy and in order to enhance the development of human resources and material research, the University has established the “Magnesium Research Center (MRC)”.